lugonthier/lugonthier/README.md

 # Hi there, I’m Lucas 👋 #
-### My current position :
+I'm a Full Stack Data Scientist which means I'm capable of fulfilling the role of a software engineer, data engineer, data scientist, and machine learning engineer.
+In other words, I'm able to manage the entire lifecycle of a data science project.

-:computer: Full Stack Data Scientist at [Ursa Marketing](https://ursa.marketing/en/), Montreal.
+I am currently working at [Ursa Marketing](https://ursa.marketing/en/), Montreal.

 ### My most relevant degrees :
   - :man_student: M. Sc. in Artificial Intelligence & Data Science.